The lotus blossom is the most sacred of all the flowers... a symbol of spiritual enlightenment!

 These folded lotus blossoms were floating in a huge ceramic bowl in the hotel lobby in Siem Reap.

-This must take a lot of patience!
-I'm regretting that I didn't ask them to show me how to do this.
+I'm baffled at how anyone has the patience and talent to do this.
+I regret that I didn't ask them to show me how to do it.

 To create this image, I added three layers of textures to the petals with their yellow seed pods.
 There's an obvious textile look to the image... it's the canvas texture layer.